 I decided there and then that I would focus all my energy into following my dreams and reaching my potential.
 A focus I continue today.

-I received my BA Music Education (Jazz) from the Western Australian Academy of Performing Arts (WAAPA) in 2000.
+I received a BA in Music Education (Jazz) from the Western Australian Academy of Performing Arts (WAAPA) in 2000.

 I’ve performed professionally in Australia, UK and USA.
 My performance experience includes jazz, gospel and classical choirs; as a chorus member, featured soloist and feature singer for big bands.
-I’ve run my own quartets, trios and duos, as well working a bit in professional musical theatre and light classical shows (G&S).
+I’ve run quartets, trios and duos, working a bit in professional musical theatre and light classical shows (G&S).

 Although I was enjoying my time as a performer, I felt unsatisfied with my vocal control.
 So I began to search for a technique, which was relevant to my voice.
 Within the search and finding of that technique; and the training that followed, I noticed a switch in my mindset.
 My passion to perform was morphing into a passion to help performers.
 I went from thinking, “I can sing that better than her” to “I can help her sing that better.”
 With my own vocal control established, I continued studying and honing my techniques to help others gain the same vocal freedom.

 Moving to London in 2002 it was clear that there was an open market for a contemporary vocal technique that could give singers a strong, blended sound, using prescribed exercises specific to the individual’s vocal needs.
 So I set up a studio as a singing teacher in NW London.